esplora/esplora/README.md

 ## Configuration

-After publishing Horizon's assets, its primary configuration file will be located at `config/esplora.php`.
+After publishing Esplora's assets, its primary configuration file will be located at `config/esplora.php`.
 This configuration file allows you to configure the request tracking options for your application.

 //...